Do You Need a Boating License to Drive a Jet Ski?

-There is a lot of confusion about licensing when it comes to jet skis.
-They may not look like boats, but jet skis are classified as boats and are subject to the same boating laws as a 40 foot yacht.
+There is a lot of confusion about licensing when it comes to personal watercraft.
+They may not look like boats, but personal watercraft are classified as boats and are subject to the same boating laws as a 40 foot yacht.
 A PWC is considered a small vessel that uses an inboard jet as its primary source of propulsion.
 The operator(s) can either be sitting, standing or kneeling on the vessel rather than riding in it.

 There isn't a separate course for a Jet Ski license.
 It’s included in your state’s NASBLA-approved boating safety course.
 The requirements for who needs a boating license to operate a personal watercraft vary by state and are determined mostly by age.
 However, your state also can take into account these factors: